Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the specific engine result callback that is invoked when the voice control engine sends additional information about the undefined data:
+- Set the specific engine result callback to get invoked when the voice control engine sends additional information about the undefined data:

   ```c
   /* Callback */